waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Final Solution (from navigator_advisor):** The puzzle is a multi-step process.
     1. First, enter the gym and walk to the tile at (8, 6) on the eastern path.
 This triggers a state change, removing the boulders but adding a new trainer.
     2. Second, exit the gym and re-enter.
 This resets the gym, keeping the boulders gone.
-    3.  **Final Approach:** After the reset, the central path and battling any trainers are traps that will make the boulders reappear.
-The only safe way to the leader is to use one of the side paths and carefully navigate *around* the trainers to avoid initiating combat.
+    3.  **Final Approach (Invalidated):** The previous hypothesis that side paths are safe was incorrect.
+Both the central and side paths act as traps that reset the boulders.
+A new solution is needed.
 ### Cianwood City NPCs
 *   **Pokefan F (11, 46):** Will give a gift (likely HM02 FLY) after defeating the Cianwood Gym Leader.